 Past drug or alcohol abuse

-One of the most common problems relating to sperm count and quality is low testosterone.
-Medical research shows 25 percent of men over 30 years old have low testosterone.
+Low testosterone is one of the most common sperm count and quality problems.
+Medical research shows that 25 percent of men over 30 have low testosterone.
 It further suggests that one out of 20 have clinical medical conditions linked to low T. Low t can cause not only inadequate sperm but can also be a root factor in low libido.

-Low T is defined as 300 nanograms per deciliter of total testosterone and free testosterone that amounts to less than 5 nanograms per deciliter.
+Low T is defined as 300 nanograms per deciliter of total testosterone and free testosterone, which amounts to less than 5 nanograms per deciliter.

 Other Hormones and Low T

-Although this is normal for those after age 40, there are some younger adults who experience an unnatural decrease in growth hormone production.
+Although this is normal for those after age 40, some younger adults experience an unnatural decrease in growth hormone production.
 This decrease could be linked to low T problems since HGH is linked to properly functioning organs, normal testosterone production, and increased libido.

 Getting HGH Treatments

 Once your doctor gives you a prescription for HGH therapy, you can go to a specialist who will administer the therapy and monitor your progress.
-This will include regular blood tests, along with tests for bone density, organ functioning, and testosterone production.
+This will include regular blood tests and tests for bone density, organ functioning, and testosterone production.

-Human growth hormone therapy is something you will need to commit to for years to achieve good results.
-Those going on HGH therapy likely will stay on it for all of their lives.
+You will need to commit to human growth hormone therapy for years to achieve good results.
+Those going on HGH therapy will likely stay on it all their lives.